'Summer Camps for Girls': Inside Epstein's 1,000+ DOJ Files Linked to Rothschild Bank CEO Ariane de Rothschild

 In February 2026, after the scope of the correspondence became public, Edmond de Rothschild Group stated that Ariane de Rothschild had met Epstein 'several times between 2013 and 2019 in the course of her normal activities within the group' and had 'no knowledge of Epstein's personal behaviour' [11].
 The bank said its board was 'monitoring the situation' [12].

 The DOJ documents tell a different story about the nature of the relationship, if not its criminal dimensions.
-A CEO who receives seven-point operational directives, who turns to a man for advice on deposition strategy and regulatory crisis management, who exchanges real-time Davos intelligence, who discusses 'summer camps for girls' and has a $25 million contract — that is not someone meeting a person 'several times in the course of normal activities.'
-Over 1,000 documents in the DOJ corpus describe a relationship in which a convicted sex offender was embedded in the strategic operations of a European banking dynasty [1].
+A CEO who receives seven-point operational directives, who turns to a man for advice on deposition strategy and regulatory crisis management, who exchanges real-time Davos intelligence, who relies on him for family estate planning and her daughters' activities, and who signs a $25 million contract triggered by a DOJ settlement he brokered — that is not someone meeting a person 'several times in the course of normal activities.'
+Over 1,000 documents in the DOJ corpus describe a relationship in which a convicted sex offender was embedded in both the corporate operations and the family life of a European banking dynasty [1].

 No criminal charges have been brought against Ariane de Rothschild in connection with her relationship to Epstein.
 The documents do not establish that she was aware of or participated in Epstein's sexual offenses.
 They do establish that she maintained an extensive professional and personal relationship with him for years after his conviction — a relationship far deeper than any public statement has acknowledged.